darrow-olykos/r4r-notes/Chapter 2 - Types/0. Types In Memory/Alignment & Layout.md

 	- * up to CPU word size? i128 has alignment of 8 bytes
 - Second example here helps solidify how "alignment" and size can be added: https://doc.rust-lang.org/std/mem/fn.size_of.html#examples
 - default layout is #\[repr(Rust)\] and can be changed to other representations (see: https://doc.rust-lang.org/reference/type-layout.html)
-- the struct A example here shows how the total "size" of a non-primitive type can differ between compilation, depending on where padding is added, for #\[repr(Rust)\]: https://doc.rust-lang.org/nomicon/repr-rust.html#reprrust
+- **interesting:** the struct A example here shows how the total "size" of a non-primitive type can differ between compilation, depending on where padding is added, for #\[repr(Rust)\]: https://doc.rust-lang.org/nomicon/repr-rust.html#reprrust
 - these resources help explain alignment well:
 	- https://doc.rust-lang.org/reference/type-layout.html
 	- https://www.kernel.org/doc/Documentation/unaligned-memory-access.txt